 Curricular Opportunity Reports: When a curricular opportunity report is submitted, it is routed directly to the Associate Dean for Student Affairs and the Director of Assessment and Evaluation.
-The report is forwarded by the Director of Assessment and Evaluation to the appropriate Assistant/Associate Dean in the Office of Medical Education and Continuous Quality Improvement for further discussion and a determination of next steps.
+The report is forwarded by the Director of Assessment and Evaluation to the appropriate Assistant/Associate Dean in the Office of Medical Education for further discussion and a determination of next steps.
+Curricular opportunities will be reviewed in aggregate at meetings of the MCC's Subcommittee on Years 1 and 2, or Years 3 and 4, as appropriate.